 - We are one of the region’s only non-profit hospice organizations, which means YOU profit from our organization, not a board of directors waiting on investment returns.
 Our organization is governed by a volunteer board of community leaders—your friends and neighbors.

 - Our 10-bed, freestanding, hospice inpatient facility is designed to complement the care offered through our home hospice program.
 Compassionate, emotional and spiritual care that preserves comfort and dignity is provided in a spacious, welcoming, and home-like environment.
-Shepherd’s Cove is the only facility of this type in all this area.
+Our inpatient unit is the only facility of this type in all this area.

 - Nationally Certified, Respected and Experienced Staff